sudip0789/NvidiaHack-EcoAgent/README.md

 **AI-Powered Environmental Reporting System**

-EcoAgent is an intelligent application that analyzes images of waste and pollution, classifies environmental issues, estimates severity, and generates professional civic reports for environmental authorities—all powered by NVIDIA Nemotron models.
+EcoAgent is an intelligent application that analyzes images of waste and pollution, classifies environmental issues, estimates severity, and generates professional civic reports for environmental authorities.

 ---